Mazamars312/Analogue-Amiga/README.md

 -   Memory: Fast - on the 68000 and 68010 CPU this is none/2/4/8MB, on the 68020
     this is 16 or 32.

--   Audio Filter - there are 4 options - A500 or A1200 filters with or without
+-   Audio Filter: there are 4 options - A500 or A1200 filters with or without
     PWM

+-   Audio Mixer: This will mix the left and right audio streams together. this is defaulted to 50%

 Is there an emulated mouse while not connected to the dock?
 -----------------------------------------------------------